Getting Started with Sinch In‑app Calling for JavaScript SDK

-This guide shows you how to get started integrating your JavaScript application with the In-app Calling SDK.
-Because we're just getting started, this guide only covers how to sign in to the In-app Calling SDK and how to make and receive audio calls.
-For more complex examples and documentation, check our reference app or look into our documentation.
+This guide shows you how to integrate your JavaScript application with the In‑app Calling SDK.
+Because this is a getting started guide, it only covers signing in and making/receiving audio calls.
+For more complex examples, see the [reference app](https://github.com/sinch/rtc-reference-applications/tree/master/javascript) or the [SDK documentation](/docs/in-app-calling/js-cloud/).

-Create an empty JavaScript file called index.js, and sw.js and an HTML file called index.html in the same folder.
+Create empty JavaScript files named `index.js` and `sw.js`, and an HTML file named `index.html` in the same folder.

-Add Sinch Voice and Video SDK to your JavaScript application
+## Add the Sinch Voice and Video SDK

 <script src="https://cdn.sinch.com/latest/sinch-rtc-min.js"></script>